When mountains connect cultures

 Both farmers see it as an important task to cultivate and maintain an intact environment.
 With their work, they make an invaluable contribution to the biodiversity of the mountains.
 Biodiversity is the topic the United Nations have selected for this year’s celebration of the International Mountain Day.

 “The second project is a regional art installation of the artwork “Constructed Yearning” by Swiss Artist Aline Stalder.
-When she moved from the mountains to the plains in 2017, she painted a 16 meter long mountain panorama to bring the beloved mountains with her.”
+When she moved from the mountains to the plains in 2017, she painted a 16-metre-long mountain panorama to bring the beloved mountains with her.”

+This panorama has now been cut into seven fragments and sent to different countries throughout the region besides Oman.